 What modules are included?

 Module One: Behaviour Management: strategies to help students regulate emotions, evidence-informed approaches, strategies for inclusive student participation, proactive approaches to managing challenging behaviour, accommodating student differences, sensitive behaviour approaches, building trust with parents.

 Module Two: Creativity and Innovation in Teaching: identifying student barriers to learning, using observations to inform teaching, developing effective learning behaviours in students, strategies for group work, having a ‘Plan B’, understanding progression across subjects, teaching English as an Additional Language (EAL) students.

-Module Three: Communicating with Parents: preparing for parents’ evenings’, approaches to homework, building honest and transparent relationships with parents, working with classroom helpers, difficult conversations with parents.
+Module Three: Communicating with Parents and/or Guardians: preparing for parents’ & guardians evenings’, approaches to homework, building honest and transparent relationships with parents, working with classroom helpers, difficult conversations with parents.

 Module Four: Working with Colleagues: receiving mentor feedback, working with teaching assistants, dealing with sensitive information / inappropriate comments by students towards other staff, prioritising extra responsibilities, setting boundaries, code of practice for teachers.

 Once participants complete the course, they will be able to download a final report and a certificate of completion.